How Long Does Xanax Stay in Your System?

 Xanax calms the nerves and produces a feeling of relaxation at standard doses, which come in pill form.
 If taken at high doses, especially if crushed and snorted or mixed into a solution for injection, it can create a euphoric high.

-On average, Xanax has an elimination half-life of 9-16 hours.
+On average, Xanax has an elimination half-life of about 11 hours (though the range is from about 6-27 hours—sometimes higher in obese patients).
 This means that it takes a healthy person’s body this amount of time to get rid of half of a dose of the drug.
-Therefore, most people will have the substance out of their systems after 4 days.

 The tests used to detect Xanax in a person’s system are blood tests, urine tests, saliva swabs, and hair follicle analysis.
 Urine tests are the most commonly used, but the length of time that Xanax stays in this bodily fluid depends largely on how heavy abuse of the drug has been.
 For occasional users, a urine test will usually not work past 4 days, but in heavy users, it can detect the substance for up to a week.